702ph/SpectralClusteringTools.jl/README.md

 [![Coverage](https://codecov.io/gh/702ph/SpectralClusteringTools.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/702ph/SpectralClusteringTools.jl)

+This repository is associated with a collaborative project at Technische Universität Berlin for the course [Julia Programming for Machine Learning](https://adrianhill.de/julia-ml-course/) in the Winter Semester 2024/25.

+## Overview
 *Tools for Spectral Clustering.*

 A package for creating test data and providing functions to facilitate clustering analysis.
 The implemented methods follow the approach outlined in A Tutorial on Spectral Clustering by Ulrike von Luxburg (2007).
 Additionally, the self-tuning spectral clustering technique is based on the methodology described in Self-Tuning Spectral Clustering by Zelnik-Manor & Perona (2004).
 This allows users to experiment with different clustering scenarios and effectively visualize results.